 A rainy, mild winter was followed by a cool spring, with one exceptional patch of high temperatures causing early budbreak and quick and generous fruit set.
 But the growing cycle was protracted due to cool weather and frequent hailstorms in July and August, causing widespread downy mildew.
 An exceptionally mild and dry September and early October turned a potentially disastrous vintage into a surprisingly good one, but with generally much lighter, earlier-ripening wines than 2013.

 Considered a ‘classic vintage’ due to harvest taking place at the beginning of October.
 (This used to be the norm but the previous two, much warmer, years brought harvests forward to the beginning of September.)
 A very cool wet spring delayed budbreak by an average of two weeks.
 A very wet May that encouraged widespread and continued spraying was followed by a cool June.
-A picture-perfect July, August and September saved the year, one that resulted in elegant, fresh wines.
+A picture-perfect July, August and September saved the year, one that resulted in elegant, fresh wines, albeit with a certain austerity.
 A promising vintage on the whole, with the wines of Montalcino expected to be exceptional.

 An unusually mild winter ended with a very cold February with lots of snow that replenished water tables.
 Spring was more or less regular with a warm and dry June, while temperatures climbed relentlessly during July and August.
 Just when producers feared a repeat of the scorching 2011, and vines had but all shut down, the rain that fell at the very end of August reignited growth and ripening.
 In spite of the intense heat, 2012 resulted in medium-bodied, fresh and at times rather light wines, arguably a welcome change from the heavy and sometimes alcoholic 2011s.